gigacycle/WeekWorkingDaysSummary/README.md

 # WeekWorkingDaysSummary
+Have you ever needed to create a workweek schedule list with time slots for each day?
 The Week Working Days Summary is used to summarize a week working days with different time slots into a single simple sentence.
 This summarized sentence can be used for printing, on a website, or anywhere else that is visible to the general audience.